Bollywood star Sushant Singh Rajput found dead, aged 34 | DW | 14.06.2020

 Born in the ancient city of Patna in Bihar, northeast India, Rajput studied engineering and was a National Olympiad Winner in Physics.
 He later dropped out to pursue a career in acting.

-Rajput's death on Sunday follows the apparent suicide of his former manager Disha Salian a few days ago.
+Rajput's death on Sunday follows the apparent suicide of his former manager Disha Salian a few days earlier.

 "It's such devastating news," he had posted on Instagram in reaction to the news.